Biology Department

 In-Person

 An introduction to microorganisms from a human health perspective, that focuses on immunological concepts, viruses, bacteria and fungi.
 Laboratories cover basic microbiological techniques and tutorials cover microorganisms from the food perspective.
-Credit will be granted for only one of BIOL 215 or BIOL 115.
 Restricted to human nutrition students and human kinetics students with nutrition minor.
+Credit will be granted for only one of BIOL 215, 115 or 116.
 Cannot be used as science A for biology students.
 Prerequisites: BIOL 111.
 Three credits and lab/tutorial.

 Health & Environmental Issues